lightning/bolts/05-onchain.md

 # Generation of HTLC Transactions

-If `option_anchor_outputs` does not apply to the commitment transaction, then HTLC-timeout and HTLC-success transactions are complete transactions with (hopefully!) reasonable fees and must be used directly.
+If `option_anchors` does not apply to the commitment transaction, then HTLC-timeout and HTLC-success transactions are complete transactions with (hopefully!) reasonable fees and must be used directly.

 Otherwise, the use of `SIGHASH_SINGLE|SIGHASH_ANYONECANPAY` on the HTLC signatures received from the peer allows HTLC transactions to be combined with other transactions.
 The local signature MUST use `SIGHASH_ALL`, otherwise anyone can attach additional inputs and outputs to the tx.

+If `option_anchors_zero_fee_htlc_tx` applies, then the HTLC-timeout and HTLC-success transactions are signed with the input and output having the same value.
+This means they have a zero fee and MUST be combined with other inputs to arrive at a reasonable fee.

 ## Requirements

-A node which broadcasts an HTLC-success or HTLC-timeout transaction for a commitment transaction for which `option_anchor_outputs` applies:
+A node which broadcasts an HTLC-success or HTLC-timeout transaction for a commitment transaction:
+  1. if `option_anchor_outputs` applies:
-  - MUST contribute sufficient fee to ensure timely inclusion in a block.
+    - SHOULD combine it with inputs contributing sufficient fee to ensure timely inclusion in a block.
     - MAY combine it with other transactions.
+  2. if `option_anchors_zero_fee_htlc_tx` applies:
+    - MUST combine it with inputs contributing sufficient fee to ensure timely inclusion in a block.
+    - MAY combine it with other transactions.

+Note that `option_anchors_zero_fee_htlc_tx` has a stronger requirement for adding inputs to the final transactions than `option_anchor_outputs`, since the HTLC-success and HTLC-timeout transactions won't propagate without additional inputs added.

 # General Requirements